NexSpeak

 Conversation exchanges (tandem)

-Platforms like Tandem, HelloTalk, or local language exchange groups connect you with English speakers who want to learn Spanish.
+Local language exchange groups connect you with English speakers who want to learn Spanish.
 You speak English half the time and Spanish the other half.

 Free.
 Real conversation.
 You make friends.
 You practise exactly what you need.